Two Hydrogens, One Oxygen

 Chlorine and Cancer

 Once added to H2O, chlorine can break down into trihalomethanes (THMs).
 THMs are believed to encourage free radicals in the body, which have in turn been linked with cancer.
 In particular, chlorinated drinking water has been associated with bladder and rectal cancer for a long time.
 This may be because much of what we drink ends up in those places for longer periods.
-More recently studies have shown high concentrations of chlorine by-products in women with breast cancer.
+More recently, studies have shown high concentrations of chlorine by-products in women with breast cancer.

-If you are concerned about these potential health concerns, there are some steps you can take to minimize your risk.
+If you are concerned about these potential health problems, there are some steps you can take to minimize your risk.
 One is to try leaving your drinking water to sit for 24 hours before drinking it.
 This may give the chlorine enough time to escape the water as gas.
 Another solution is to invest in a carbon water filter, which absorbs chlorine before it enters the body.

 Making sure you are safe at the tap becomes a lot easier with a filter.
 Filtration can remove heavy metals, chemicals such as chlorine, and potential parasite dangers like Cryptosporidium.
 But you should know that filters vary, and no one filter will remove all potential contaminants.
 So think about why you want a filter in the first place.
 Here are some common problems and ways to address them through filtration.